webadvanced/JavaScript-formatWith-string-extension/readme.md

 ##Want more ...
 Do less?##

-If you want more functionally but don't want to or don't feel you have the ability to extend this project, try one of these: http://garann.github.com/template-chooser/
+If you want more functionally but don't feel up to doing the work yourself?
+Try one of these: http://garann.github.com/template-chooser/